OPS Course Guide (Updated 9.3.2020)

-Explanation of courses: All year-long courses (grades 9-12)* receive one unit of credit upon the successful completion of the year's work, with the exception of AP Calculus and AP Chemistry which receive 1 1/2 units of credit.
-A 1/2 credit is awarded for the successful completion of a semester course.
+Explanation of courses: All year-long courses (grades 9-12)* receive one unit of credit upon the successful completion of the year's work.
+1/2 credit is awarded for the successful completion of a semester course.

 All courses are academic unless noted as non-academic in the course description.